preston176/mailmirror-vscode/README.md

 ## Using the VS Code Extension

 1. Open an email template file (`.mjml` or `.html`)
-2. Run command: `MailSync: Start Mobile Preview` (Cmd/Ctrl + Shift + P)
+2. Run command: `MailMirror: Start Mobile Preview` (Cmd/Ctrl + Shift + P)
-3. A QR code will appear in the MailSync sidebar
+3. A QR code will appear in the MailMirror sidebar
 4. Scan the QR code with your phone
 5. Edit your template - changes auto-reload on your device!

 ### Fix for Outlook

 1. Select HTML code that needs Outlook compatibility fixes
-2. Run command: `MailSync: Fix for Outlook`
+2. Run command: `MailMirror: Fix for Outlook`
 3. The selected code will be transformed for Outlook compatibility

 ## Development Workflow